lorenzwalthert/thesis-template-bookdown/README.md

     supported by Pandoc, e.g. Word and html.
   - The best of two worlds.
 Use intuitive markdown syntax where possible, use the full power of LaTeX syntax where needed.
-This includes a real-time latex equation previewer in RStudio, bibtex reference, LaTeX cross-, text- and figure reference.
+This includes bibtex reference, LaTeX cross-, text- and figure reference.
   - It’s native R. Integrate R code and R output such as plots, tables, figures directly in your writing has never been easier than with bookdown.
 You can turn a data frame into a latex table using the power of R packages such as `kableExtra`.
+  - The power of RStudio.
+Use the same IDE for programming and writing.
+    Leverage the advantages of a real-time latex equation previewer right in your R Markdown, a git GUI, spell checking, file browser and more.
   - You can also use other languages supported by knitr such as python, stan etc.\[1\]
   - Because it’s native R, you can place R variables in the floating text.
-Check out the Rmd source of this document to see that we used R to compute the square root of three (1.7320508), print todays date with `Sys.Date()` right into the text: 2018-09-23
+Check out the Rmd source of this document to see that we used R to compute the square root of three (1.7320508), print todays date with `Sys.Date()` right into the text: 2018-11-27

 **How this template works**